Kostya2702/imager_bot_tg/README.md

-# Telegramm bot based @screenshot_bot on Python for an interview.
+# Telegram bot based @screenshot_bot on Python for an interview.

 ## Download